 COMBATING BULLYING AT SCHOOL

-In 2019, Clairefontaine also committed itself to raising awareness among young people about the scourge of bullying at school.
+Since 2019, Clairefontaine has also been committed to raising awareness among young people about the scourge of bullying at school.
 According to the French Ministry of National Education, on average 10% of pupils are victims of bullying at school.
-Financial support was given to Malika Ung, founder of Dire-son, to create original podcasts related to this issue.
-The 12 episodes of the series "Bullied" are available online at the following address: https://podcast.ausha.co/bullied/.